 When working in a hospital or community setting, you may need to:

-If you're working with athletes and sportspeople, you'll need to:
+If you are working with athletes and sportspeople, you will need to:

 You would prepare and supply prescription medicine to treat people’s illnesses and health conditions.

 You could be based in a community or hospital pharmacy.
-You’d work under the supervision of a qualified pharmacist.
+You would work under the supervision of a qualified pharmacist.

 If you work in a hospital pharmacy you might be responsible for making up medicines for patients who are having cancer treatment.
 These need to be made in special sterile conditions to avoid contamination.
 It is especially important in these cases to be as accurate and methodical as possible.